hipotures/MathInvasion_v2/memory-bank/progress.md

 *   Confirmed separation of concerns: Core managers for logic/state, Phaser scenes for presentation/integration.
 *   Moved projectile boundary checks from `GameScene` to `ProjectileManager`.
 *   Adopted using `any` type for Phaser physics callback parameters due to type complexity, with casting inside handlers.
+*   Vitest mocking requires careful setup, especially for class instances and their methods.
+Using `vi.fn()` for methods within the `vi.mock` factory and referencing those mocks correctly is crucial.
+Assertions need to match exact event payloads or use `expect.objectContaining` carefully.